Last Updated on May 25, 2023 by Waino Miller

 Having a room that is not the perfect shape can make it a little more difficult to set up the perfect speaker setup.
 However, it still doesn’t make it impossible.
 Most 7.1 surround sound systems can automatically adjust to the perfect sound levels for each speaker.

-Using a microphone placed in your seating position can help, since it can listen to and test the sound quality electronically.
+Using a microphone placed in your seating position can help since it can listen to and test the sound quality electronically.
 This can then help your system to adjust.
 This is the simplest way to still enjoy a great sound experience in any shaped room.

 Getting a Dolby Atmos or DTS:X system can also help.
-These are in ceiling speakers that can place over your seating area to help the sound quality.
+These are in-ceiling speakers that can place over your seating area to help the sound quality.
 The sound raining down on you is sure to help any imperfections in the sound coming from all around you.

-How To Set Up A Home Theater In Non Ideal Rooms
+How To Set Up A Home Theater In Non-Ideal Rooms

-In an L-shaped room, you want the speakers and your seating area to be in either one side of the L or the other.
+In an L-shaped room, you want the speakers and your seating area to be on either one side of the L or the other.
 If you pull your couch away from the wall, this can also help your sound quality, giving you the best possible chance at a great immersive sound experience.
 When your TV is in the corner, you must know that a surround sound experience is going to be much more difficult to achieve.
-In this case you’re better off moving the TV or going with just a simple sound bar or three-speaker system.
+In this case you’re better off moving the TV or going with just a simple soundbar or three-speaker system.

-For open floor plans, the ceiling speakers mentioned above can be a life saver.
+For open floor plans, the ceiling speakers mentioned above can be a lifesaver.
 They should place just behind your seating area for the best and most immersive sound experience.
 However, these rooms can be difficult to set a 7.1 system in as well, and therefore experimentation may be necessary to find what will work for you.

 Some rooms better suite for 7.1 surround sound systems than others.
 However, even rooms that are less than perfect can be set up when using the right techniques and tools.
 Sometimes it takes some experimenting, but you can surely find the best setting to fit the needs of your room.
-Now that we have answered the question “What is a 7.1 surround sound system” and more, you now have the knowledge you need to get you started on setting up your perfect in 7.1 home theater experience.
+Now that we have answered the question “What is a 7.1 surround sound system” and more, you now have the knowledge you need to get started on setting up you’re perfect 7.1 home theater experience.